Selling online: Shopify vs WooCommerce, which platform is better?

 Who’s the winner?

-If you want to build an eCommerce website yourself and have limited tech expertise, Shopfiy is the winner.
+If you want to build an eCommerce website yourself, loads of spare time, and limited tech expertise, Shopfiy is the winner.
 For almost everything else, WooCommerce is the winner